Wolverine971/9takes/src/blog/enneagram/enneagram-coach-toolkit.md

 **Tip 2**: Suggest a piece of homework for the person to notice in their own life.

-You can say that many enneagram type Xs struggle with Y, so be on the lookout for Z. For example:
+You can say that many Enneagram type Xs struggle with Y, so be on the lookout for Z. For example:

 Typical Enneagram 5s tend to hoard things and/ or information.
 Give the 5 the homework of trying to notice when they might be hoarding something.
 And ask them to share something instead.